frictionlessdata/frictionless-py/docs/guides/transforming-data.md

 ### Lazy Evaluation

-Unlike to systems like `Data Package Pipelines` core Frictionless Transforms doesn't have a back-pressured flow as all data manupulation happen on-demand.
+Unlike to systems like `Data Package Pipelines` core Frictionless Transforms doesn't have a back-pressured flow as all data manipulation happen on-demand.
 For example, if you transform a data package containing 10 big csv files but you only need to reshape one table Frictionless will not even read other tables.
-Actually, when you call `target = transform(source)` it does almost nothing untill the data reading call like `target.read_rows()` is made.
+Actually, when you call `target = transform(source)` it does almost nothing until the data reading call like `target.read_rows()` is made.

 ### Lean Processing

-Similiar to the section above, Frictionless tries to be as much explicit as possible regarding actions taken.
-For example, it will not use CPU resources to cast data unless a user adds a "normalize", "validate" or similiar steps.
+Similar to the section above, Frictionless tries to be as much explicit as possible regarding actions taken.
+For example, it will not use CPU resources to cast data unless a user adds a "normalize", "validate" or similar steps.
 So it's possible to transform rather big file without even casting types, for example, if you just need to reshape it.

 ## Transform Steps

 Frictionless includes more than 40+ builtin transform steps.
-They are groupped by the object so you can find them easily if you have code autocomplition.
+They are grouped by the object so you can find them easily if you have code auto completion.
 Start typing, for example, `steps.table...` and you will see all the available steps.
 The groups are listed below and you will find every group described in more detail in the next sections.
 It's also possible to write custom transform steps.
 Please read the section below to learn more about it.

 - resource
 - table